renjithgk/nphc-swe-take-home-challenge/ReadMe.md

 Authentication and other security factors were not considered in this exercise

+Secure credentials are available as Environment variables in all non dev environments and referred in the application-env.yml file

 Detailed error message is not passed down to the caller if any.

 EventSourcing/Event Driven Architecture is not implemented as this is written as a simple service though the provision for adopting it is available.

 CQRS pattern is implemented at Service layer

-Secure credentials are available as Environment variables in all non dev environments.

-For Dev: H2-InMemory was used
+For Dev: H2-InMemory was used for testing

 ## Setup/Installation

 Open the POM file or project folder using IntelliJ IDEA or similar IDE for Java and run the application (The application will start listening at localhost:8080)

 # Swagger API Docs

 Once the application starts running, swagger ui can be viewed at http://localhost:8080/swagger-ui/index.html

 # Architecture, Design Patterns, OOPS Principles used

 Rest Calls, DI, CQRS, Inheritance & Interfaces, Transaction, TDD, Custom Exception Handling

 # Data Flow

 RestAPI(DTO) --> Service(Entity/DTO) --> Repository(Entity) --> H2InMemoryDB(Record) and vice version

 ## Usage